TheOdinProject/curriculum/templates/TOPStyleGuide.md

 ## Layouts

 In general, the following layouts should be used for all lessons and projects.
+Text that should be replaced with the author's own content will be in all CAPS, with any additional information regarding a section listed at the end of the layout code block.

 ### Lesson Layout